mehulagg/gitlab/doc/api/dora4_project_analytics.md

 ## List project deployment frequencies

-Get a list of all project aliases:
+Get a list of all project deployment frequencies:

 ```plaintext
 GET /projects/:id/analytics/deployment_frequency?environment=:environment&from=:from&to=:to&interval=:interval